Keyboard shortcuts

 • Git collection can be slow on large repos

-• TODO regex may false-positive on strings
+• TODO regular expression may false-positive on strings

 Notes

-Collectors are orchestrated in collectors/mod.rs.
+The collectors/mod.rs module orchestrates the collectors.
 Each is async and can run in parallel.

 4. Markdown output with mdbook serving